jwasinger/eth-selfdestruct-analysis-3/README.md

              where codeHashes.isSelfdestructable = true and
              accounts_balances.address is not null and
              codeHashes.code_hash is not null and
-             prev_reinited.address is not null;
+             prev_reinited.address is not null
+	     and creator in (select contracts.address from contracts join codeHashes on (contracts.code_hash = codeHashes.code_hash) where codeHashes.hasCreate2Op is true);
 ```

-##### existing selfdestructable contracts with contract creator that exist at previously-reinited addreses ordered by accounts with highest balance
+##### existing selfdestructable contracts that exist at previously-reinited addreses with create2-containing contract creator ordered by accounts with highest balance
 ```
 select contracts.address, creator, accounts_balances.balance from contracts
             left join codeHashes on (contracts.code_hash = codeHashes.code_hash)